You want smart political talk without the meltdowns?

 It's a damn shame.

-Oh, it is living in the new world.
+Living in the new world.

-You know, we we are proving song by song that you don't have to bend the knee to the liberal music industry to connect with the people anymore.
+You know, we are proving song by song that you don't have to bend the knee to the liberal music industry to connect with the people anymore.

-Because so many songs, and especially this guy would never be heard if it wasn't just for the American people stepping forward and supporting what he does.
+Thank God for that blessing, because so many songs, and especially this guy, would never be heard if it wasn't just for the American people stepping forward and supporting what he does.

 Yeah.

-So anywhere you get your music iTunes, Amazon music, all the regular places.
+So anywhere you get your music, iTunes, Amazon Music, all the regular places, it's a whole record, the country truth.

-So it's got progress, Earth to God.
+So it's got Progress, Earth to God.

-Um I'm offended, which we played.
+I'm Offended, which we played.

-I'm offended is a brand new one, and then a bunch of other new songs that people haven't heard yet.
+I'm Offended is a brand new one, and then a bunch of other new songs that people haven't heard yet.

-The whole I would I would say go get the whole record.
+I would say go get the whole record.

 All right, quick break more with our friend John Rich on the other side.